Profile: Homemaker Dorothy Vogelsong

 - In a bowl, sift together the flour, salt and baking soda.
 Set aside.

 - Cream the butter and both sugars in a bowl, using an electric mixer on high speed (or by hand, using a sturdy wire whisk) until light and fluffy, about 5 minutes.
 Beat in the egg, water and vanilla extract.
-Add the flour mixture and mix well until no flour is visible.
+Fold in the flour mixture until no flour is visible.

 - Stir in the oats and chocolate chips and mix well.

-- Drop the dough by tablespoon onto the baking sheet, about 2 inches apart, and bake for 12–15 minutes, until golden brown.
+- Drop the dough by tablespoon onto the baking sheet, about 2 inches apart, and bake for about 12 minutes, until golden brown.

 Dip the spoon in water prior to every scoop for an easy dough release onto the baking sheet.
 Substitute nuts, raisins or coconut flakes for the chocolate chips.